 Never Leave Black Tank Open — Even with Full Hook-ups

-By keeping your black tank closed, you’re able to build up a mixture of solids and liquids.
+You can build up a mixture of solids and liquids by keeping your black tank closed.
 Open your black tank when it’s relatively full.

 The liquids that have built up will force the solids out and down into the sewer drain.
 Liquids are very important when it comes to properly emptying your black tanks.

 Water is your best friend when it comes to avoiding clogs in your black tank.
 You want to be generous when using water to flush your toilet.

 The more liquids in your black tank, the more easily solids will break down.
 Having more liquids in your black tank makes it easier for the contents of your black tank, especially solids, to flow out and into the sewer drain.

 While water could be your best friend, it may need a bit of assistance to get the job done.
 Using a holding tank digestive enzyme helps accelerate the process of breaking down the solids.